Private Quantiles Estimation in the Presence of Atoms: Heuristic smoothing, with guarantees

 \section{Heuristic smoothing, with guarantees}

-The type of failure of JointExp highlighted in \autoref{sec:failure} may seem surprising given a) the strong connection between JointExp and the Inverse Sensitivity established in \autoref{sec:link}; and b) existing performance guarantees for \emph{smoothed} Inverse Sensitivity mechanisms \cite{asi2020near,asi2021nips}.
+The type of failure of JointExp highlighted in \Cref{sec:failure} may seem surprising given a) the strong connection between JointExp and the Inverse Sensitivity established in \Cref{sec:link}; and b) existing performance guarantees for \emph{smoothed} Inverse Sensitivity mechanisms \cite{asi2020near,asi2021nips}.
 Indeed, while JointExp is not smoothed, smoothing convolves the output distribution with a max kernel, increasing the volume of the maximum of the distribution to circumvent the difficulties raised by isolated atoms.
-We discuss such an approach in \autoref{ISSmoothing} and conclude that while it would increase the utility of the resulting mechanism, it would also make it computationally intractable.
+We discuss such an approach in \Cref{ISSmoothing} and conclude that while it would increase the utility of the resulting mechanism, it would also make it computationally intractable.

 As a tractable alternative, we present in this section a heuristic algorithm based on noise addition prior to the application of JointExp, and we show that this mechanism is endowed with privacy and consistency guarantees.
+Note that the exposed problems with atomic distribution also occur for highly concentrated continuous distributions.
+Hence simpler and more naive solutions such as multi-indices do not fix them.

+Another possible solution would be to discretize the output space.
+However, the resulting algorithm would have a complexity of $O(f(m, n, \delta) + 1/\delta^m)$ where $\delta$ is the precision of the discretization and $f$ is some function.
+Since this is exponential in the number of quantiles, it suffers from the curse of dimensionality, and we argue that jittering is a better alternative.